Skelton Parish Council

 In case any difficulty shall arise which is not provided for by these Regulations the same shall be referred to and settled by the Parish Council and the Parish Council reserves the right to make any alterations or amendments to the foregoing rules and regulations as they may deem necessary.

-The above rules and regulations were agreed at a meeting of Skelton Parish Council on 14th January 2003 and subsequently reviewed in March 2021.
+The above rules and regulations were agreed at a meeting of Skelton Parish Council on 22nd June 2023.